knative/eventing/support/COMMUNITY_CONTACTS.md

 ## SLO

 Participation is voluntary and based on good faith.
-We are only expected to participate during our local office hour.
+The community contacts are only expected to participate during their local office hour.

 # Roster